Things to do in Braga

 Strolling through Braga’s historic center is one of the top things to do in Braga.
 Here you’ll find:

 - Braga Cathedral (Sé de Braga): The oldest cathedral in Portugal, showcasing Gothic, Romanesque, and Baroque influences.
+Inside, don’t miss the cathedral’s treasure museum and the high choir, both highlighting the cathedral’s historical and artistic value.
+The cathedral is considered the most important religious site in Braga.

 Why Visit?
 The historic center is perfect for immersing yourself in Braga’s rich history and architectural beauty.